dhruv2102/MS3-Recepie-Book/README.md

 ### Running Project Locally
 Assuming you have cloned the project and added the environemnt file, in the command line run the command `python app.py`.
 This will run the app locally.

+## Credits

+I would look to thank my mentor for his guidance and support.
+I would also like to thank